Dr. Stephen P. Stratton

 - B.A., Asbury College, 1982

 - Ph.D., Auburn University, 1991

 - Licensed Psychologist, Kentucky State Board of Psychology, 1991

+In 2017, he received the “Distinguished Member Award” for his teaching, research, and pastoral leadership for CAPS.
 In 2012, Dr. Stratton was presented the “Excellence in Teaching and Learning Award” by Asbury Theological Seminary for “consistent excellence in the classroom.”
 In 2010, he was named “Psychologist of the Year” by the Kentucky Psychological Association for “his innovative teaching and outstanding scientist-practitioner model[ing]” in the state.